GraeA85/The-Tricky-Simpsons-Quiz/readme.md

 The live link can be found here -

-Credits
+## Credits

 CodeInstitute html, css and javascript modules SitePoint, codingninjas, geeksforgeeks, slack, stack overflow and code institute love maths project in order to build the quiz and implement the scoring system.

-Content
+## Content

 The design of the website was inspired by the Simpsons TV show - the questions were created by myself having been an avid fan for 30 years.
 Content is not affiliated with The Simpsons or Fox TV in any way and is purely designed as a fan-site.

-Layout
+## Layout

 Bootstrap was used as the initial layout of the webpage to allow as much responsiveness from the start.
 This was then designed using my own custom css.

-Images
+## Images

 All images were taken from fan sites, free to use pages or permission sought to use.
 Fontawesome was used for the footer social media icons.

-Inspiration
+## Inspiration
-The Quiz Up! mobile app was my main source of inspiration to develop a quiz game (which is sadly now defunct!)
+The Quiz Up! mobile app was my main source of inspiration to develop a quiz game (which is sadly now defunct!).
+Other quiz sites on the internet were also researched for general layout.

-Acknowledgements
+## Acknowledgements

 Family and friends for user-testing the website to ensure any bugs or user issues were ironed out.